 ASSUME THERE IS A CAMERA

-This is 2019; everyone has a camera.
+We're in the 21st century… everyone has a camera.
 While we hope that parents disclose this, they are under no obligation to do so.
 Therefore, always act as though you are being watched.
 While this may seem creepy, it’s not.
 You’re in someone else’s home and they have the right to know what the guest is doing in their house as well as how the guest is treating their child.
 Be courteous, be alert, and be respectful.

 FOLLOW THE PARENT’S INSTRUCTIONS THOROUGHLY